Supporting Arctic and marine research

 Read the summary report

 In November 2014, we assembled a panel of experts to assess the activities and achievements of the CCGS Amundsen research icebreaker.
 The panel was also asked to evaluate the degree to which our investment and those of our funding partners has had a transformative impact on Canada’s research landscape and how those investments contribute to meeting our objectives.

 Excellence in research innovation (PDF) (The Globe and Mail supplement, 2015)

 World-class facilities enable Canadian researchers to collaborate in the pursuit of solutions for today’s pressing challenges, including climate change, health issues, food security concerns and the economic downturn.

 Why collaboration is key for Arctic and ocean research, and how a collective international voice at 2013 ERA-Can Symposium on Arctic and Marine Research Infrastructure will go a long way to developing key strategic priorities.

-Research collaboration key to ocean and Arctic success (Embassy, 2013)
+Research collaboration key to ocean and Arctic success (PDF) (Embassy, 2013)